gatsbyjs/gatsby/docs/blog/2019-03-27-security-concerns-unique-to-static-sites/index.md

 Why address this scenario?
 Two reasons:

 - **Simplicity** - Consider a small blog or non-profit site where authentication is not already needed.
 To develop it would require a lot of time and long term investment.
-For users authenticating to small blog just to hit "like" is bad user experience and is probably a hurtle they will not bother jumping.
+Users authenticating to a small blog just to hit "like" is a poor user experience and probably a hurtle they will not bother jumping.

 - **Privacy** - No matter the size of your platform, requiring user to authenticate means having to secure private data.
 This requires time and money.
 Alternatively, as a platform, you may decide your users' privacy is more important.